Skip to main content

 Romestead

 If you searched for Romestead denarius because your purse stays empty no matter how much you farm, the problem is usually that you are looking in the wrong place.
-Denarius is not the coin you earn by selling carrots.
-It is the higher tier currency the game hands you for clearing dungeons and cracking open treasure, and once you know that, the whole economy starts to make sense.
+Romestead's money is one system with tiered coins, and denarius is simply the tier your Quadrans mints into once you have collected 100 of them.
+Dungeons and treasure hand you denarius directly in big lump sums, while selling carrots pays out in Quadrans that add up slowly.
+Once you know that, the whole economy starts to make sense.

-TL;DR: Denarius comes from dungeons and treasure, not routine trading.
-Quadrans is the separate everyday currency you get from selling goods like olive oil.
-To make money fast, automate an olive oil chain for Quadrans, level your merchant early to unlock health potions, run cleared dungeons for denarii, and unlock the Trading Post to move goods between settlements while you are offline.
+TL;DR: Denarius and Quadrans are the same money at different tiers: 100 Quadrans automatically mint into 1 Denarius.
+Dungeons and treasure hand you denarius directly in big lump sums, while routine trading pays out in smaller Quadrans that add up slower.
+To make money fast, automate an olive oil chain for a steady Quadrans income, level your merchant early to unlock health potions, run cleared dungeons for denarius lump sums, and unlock the Trading Post to move goods between settlements while you are offline.

-You earn denarius in Romestead mainly by conquering dungeons and opening the treasure chests inside them, plus hidden caches and some quest payouts.
-It is exploration and combat money, not farming money.
-If your denarius count is stuck, stop grinding crops and start clearing the dungeons scattered across each biome.
+You earn denarius in Romestead mainly by conquering dungeons and opening the treasure chests inside them, plus hidden caches and some quest payouts, since those sources tend to pay out already at the denarius tier.
+Selling crops still earns you money too, just in Quadrans that need to reach 100 before they mint into a denarius.
+If your denarius count is stuck, stop grinding crops for it and start clearing the dungeons scattered across each biome.
 That single shift fixes most "I have no money" complaints from new settlers.

-Denarius is the premium currency.
-It shows up in dungeon loot, treasure chests, and certain rewards.
-You will rarely see a stack of it from normal play, which is exactly why it feels valuable.
+Denarius is the premium tier.
+It shows up directly in dungeon loot, treasure chests, and certain rewards, so a single chest can hand you a stack of it in one go.
+You will rarely see denarius pile up from normal selling alone, which is exactly why a dungeon clear feels so much richer than an afternoon of trading.

-Quadrans is the trade currency.
+Quadrans is what trading actually pays.
 When you sell goods to a trader, the payout is usually in Quadrans, and most sellable items have a small floor value (as little as one Quadrans for low tier goods).
-Sell a wagon of olive oil and you are stacking Quadrans, not denarii.
+Sell a wagon of olive oil and you are stacking Quadrans, which will eventually mint into denarii once you cross the 100 threshold, just far slower than a chest handing you the higher tier directly.

 Money in Romestead is a system, not a single action.
 Follow this order and the coin compounds instead of trickling.